©Larry Headley "French Laundry Day" 1st Place Travel N4C May 2022

 - Nature photography is simply the recording of our natural world by some photographic means.
 Included are all branches of nature except Archeology and Anthropology.

-- The hand of man shall not be present in any nature entry except where wild birds or animals have invaded man’s world such as fence posts and other man-made objects freely adapted for use by wild creatures.
+- The hand of man shall not be present in any nature entry except where wild animals have adapted to the built environment (e.g., fence posts and other man-made objects freely adapted for use by wild creatures).

 - Banding or tagging on nature subjects is acceptable.
 Photographs at bird feeders are not acceptable if any part of a man-made feeder is shown in the photograph.